Michael Williams - Spinning Equipment

 Niddy Noddy

-Traditional design, made from maple or beech.
+Traditional designs, made from maple or beech.
 One cross-piece is fixed.
 The other is a good tight fit, but can be removed for storage.

 click here for a larger image